tikv/deep-dive-tikv/src/key-value-engine/introduction.md

 Choosing a key value engine is the first step to build a database.
 Here are some important things we need to consider:

-- The data storage model.
-Different models are optimized for different workloads.
+- The data structure.
+Different data structures are optimized for different workloads.
 Some are good for reads and some are good for writes, etc.
 - Maturity.
 We don't need a storage engine to be fancy but we want it to be reliable.
 Buggy engines ruin everything you build on top of them.
 We recommend using a battle-tested storage engine which has